 Many employers still have questions about how to comply with ADA requirements.
 Creating an accessible work environment for employees with disabilities and avoiding undue hardship with public accommodations is much easier when an organization has a clear understanding of what legal requirements they need to follow.

 Accessibility compliance is an interesting case because it is a legal requirement that increases organizational value as a whole.
 Performing the following six essential functions can guide your business through the ADA compliance process.

-1. Avoid Making Disability Assumptions
+1. Avoid Disability Assumptions

-2. Use the Official Process
+2. Follow the the Official Process

-Keep in mind that compliance with ADA regulations means more than just arriving at a solution that the employee (or employees) find fair and acceptable.
-It also means that a business has taken the correct legal route to arrive at a solution.
+Keep in mind that compliance with ADA regulations means more than just arriving at a solution that employees and job applicants find fair and acceptable.
+Compliance also means that a business has taken the correct legal route to arrive at a solution.

 4. Treat Workers As Individuals

 Workers with a disability should be treated as individuals.
 The rules underlying the ADA require that businesses avoid using a one-size-fits-all approach to deal with their employees with disabilities.
 Each case is unique and requires individualized solutions.
 Just because two of your employees have the exact same disability, doesn’t necessarily mean that their workplace needs will be identical as well.

 For instance, there are disabilities that are progressive in nature, meaning that two employees with the same condition might be at different stages of that condition, requiring different accommodations.
 This is why it’s vital to listen to your employees you and to respond based on those conversations, instead of attempting to put in place a standard set of accommodations for that particular disability.